 Density.
 The maximum number of lots and/or units shall not exceed five (5) units per acre.

 Occupancy.
-One resident of each living unit must be a senior citizen age fifty-five (55) or older.
-No more than two (2) persons may occupy each living unit unless all such persons are a family and are related by blood, marriage, or adoption, and then no more than four (4) such persons may occupy each living unit.
+At least 80 percent of the units must have one resident be a senior citizen age fifty-five (55) or older.
+(Ref 42 USC 3607 (b) (2) (c) and HOPA of 1995)No more than two (2) persons may occupy each living unit unless all such persons are a family and are related by blood, marriage, or adoption, and then no more than four (4) such persons may occupy each living unit.
 Of those who are so related, no more than two (2) of those persons may be children of one or both of the other said persons.
 This restriction is to be understood to limit the occupancy of each home to four (4) persons.
 A person shall be deemed a resident for purposes of this section upon residing within the development for a period of fourteen (14) days in any thirty (30) day period.
 Renters are considered to be residents and are subject to these same restrictions.

 Lot Requirements.
 Lot area, width, setback, yard coverage and building height and location requirements shall be determined by the standards outlined in item J; (Arrangements) of this section along with approval of the site plan.